Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 Andy Murray: Resurfacing (2019)

-This documentary charts two years within the lifetime of British tennis participant Andy Murray as severe damage threatens to take him out of the game for ever.
-The cameras comply with him as he pushes himself to get again to peak efficiency, that includes interviews with these closest to him.
-Watch on Amazon Prime Video
+This documentary charts two years within the lifetime of British tennis participant Andy Murray as critical damage threatens to take him out of the game for ever.
+The cameras observe him as he pushes himself to get again to peak efficiency, that includes interviews with these closest to him.
+Watch Andy Murray: Resurfacing on Amazon Prime Video

-Fancy a TV present suggestion?
-Take a look at our information to the very best Amazon Prime collection, or go to our TV Information to see what’s on tonight.
+Fancy a TV present advice?
+Try our information to the very best Amazon Prime collection, or go to our TV Information to see what’s on tonight.

 Add Comment